 Cultural Data: This house has undergone interesting transformations over the years, early on serving as a garage (and possibly even a stable), and then becoming a residence.
-This house is believed to be the original carriage house for the demolished Reed-Erickson House.
+This house is believed to be the original carriage house for the demolished Reed-Erickson House (at the SW corner of 14th & Prospect).
 The evidence is as follows.
 King County dates the house to 1903, approximately when the Reed-Erickson house was built.
-An early plat map for the street (around 1912) shows the carriage house, with C.J.
-Erickson as the owner.
+An early plat map for the street (around 1912) shows the carriage house, with Charles J. Erickson as the owner.
 Although there is another house separating this carriage house from the Reed-Erickson House, its placement with an alley to the rear best served its carriage house role.
 Tax rolls from the 1920s show the Scandinavian American Bank as the land's owner, but C.J.
 Erickson was a director, and he signed for the payment.